deepanshs/mrsimulator/docs/model/extended_czjzek.rst

 Extended Czjzek distribution
 ----------------------------

-An Extended Czjzek distribution model is a random perturbation of the second-rank traceless symmetric tensors about a non-zero tensor.
+The Extended Czjzek distribution models random variations of a second-rank traceless symmetric tensors about a non-zero tensor.
 See :ref:`ext_czjzek_model` and references within for a brief description of the model.

 Extended Czjzek distribution of symmetric shielding tensors